fermyon/spin/docs/content/other-languages.md

 - A simple [Hello World example](https://github.com/deislabs/hello-wagi-grain) shows how to use Grain
 - For a production-quality example. the [Wagi Fileserver](https://github.com/deislabs/wagi-fileserver) is written in Grain

-## Haskell

-The Asterius project provides a Haskell compiler.
-It [advertises](https://github.com/tweag/asterius/blob/13b7e89dce41610ba2d1e89a0e1241f2caeaa242/docs/src/roadmap.md) that it has WASI support, which means it can be used to create apps for Spin.

-## JavaScript

-JavaScript support is ever-evolving.
-We know of three implementations that currently advertise WASI support.
-The best way to stay up-to-date on JavaScript is to keep an eye on the [JavaScript entry in the Wasm Language Guide](https://www.fermyon.com/wasm-languages/javascript)

-- [Shopify Javy](https://github.com/Shopify/javy) or Suborbital's [fork of Javy](https://github.com/suborbital/javy) support WASI
-- While not all of its features are available on Spin, the [WasmEdge QuickJS interpreter](https://github.com/second-state/wasmedge-quickjs) should also work
-- Spidermonkey (Mozilla's JavaScript engine) can compile to Wasm, but we haven't yet seen WASI access

 ## Python

 Python's interpreter can be compiled to WebAssembly, and it has WASI support.
 It is known to work for Spin.